 A most unusual plant with a look like no other we can grow in the UK.
 A tall dense shrub or small tree with linear evergreen needle-like foliage looking more like a conifer, though actually a member of the Protea family from Tasmania and SE Australia.
 Clusters of attractive white flowers are produced in abundance during April and May.
 Not for very limy soils.

-Hamamelis x intermedia 'Andre' (new)
+Hamamelis x intermedia 'Anne' (new)